February 2026

 Clip about my time living in Rome, and how that informed my love for these ancient forms, as well as how I was introduced to the medium of plaster.

-Clip discussing my emotional connection to creating ancient forms.
+Clip discussing the emotional connection to ancient forms.

 Curatorial Feature